mroth/sseserver/README.md

 preliminary benchmarking this can handle ~100K/sec messages broadcast across ~1000 open HTTP connections on a 3.4GHz Intel Core i7 (using a single  core, e.g. with `GOMAXPROCS=1`).
-There still remains quite a bit of optimization to be done so it should get faster if needed.
+There still remains quite a bit of optimization to be done so it should be able to get faster if needed.

-This currently powers the streaming service for [Emojitracker](http://emojitracker.com) in production, where it has routinely handled dispatching hundreds of messages per second to thousands of clients simultaneously, on a single Heroku dyno.
-(The previous NodeJS solution required dozens of dynos to handle the same load.)
+This library has powered the streaming API endpoint for :dizzy:[Emojitracker](http://emojitracker.com) in production since 2014, where it routinely handles dispatching hundreds of messages per second to thousands of simultaneous clients, on a single Heroku dyno.
+(The previous NodeJS solution required dozens of dynos to handle equivalent load.)

 Why SSE vs Websockets?